Skip to main content

 Web Console Getting Started

-There are 4 key navigational components to help you analyze your error and crash data:
+The Backtrace web console includes 4 key navigational components to help you analyze your error and crash data:

 • Project selector - Use this to switch between various projects that are reporting crashes or errors.